 The country’s regulatory body also initiated some crypto-friendly efforts, like the publication of initial coin offering (ICO) guidelines in 2017.
 What makes Singapore even more attractive to crypto users and investors is that you can spend your BTC and other cryptocurrencies in various merchants in the country.
 Pretty interesting, right?

-Interested in more?
+Interested in more places to retire, start a company or find a residence for low tax opportunities.
 Go here for the Best Countries in the world with no taxes.

 That’s why it’s essential to do your research about your desired country’s take on Bitcoin and other cryptos before deciding to move there for good.
 Aside from the essential living arrangements, take a good look at a country’s legal position and regulation on crypto.
 This will help you know whether the jurisdiction you’re considering has a positive stance towards Bitcoin and cryptocurrencies, as well as on blockchain technology.